Hearing Aids at Alabama Hearing Associates

 Audiologists At Alabama Hearing Associates

-Dr. Sheehy, Dr. Liles, and Dr. Fisher are all passionate about improving patients’ lives through better hearing.
+Dr. Sheehy, Dr. Liles, Dr. Fisher and Dr. Thomas are all passionate about improving patients’ lives through better hearing.
 We recognize that good communication is essential to many aspects of well-being, including understanding conversations at family gatherings, clearly hearing your grandchildren speak, and being able to listen on a phone call with a friend.

 Assisting a person with hearing loss involves more than just focusing on their ears.
 It requires problem-solving skills to help the whole person achieve happiness and quality of life through improved hearing.
 Counseling a patient’s family on the best communication strategies, or reviewing and implementing the latest research on ways to improve patient care are as important to us at Alabama Hearing as conducting hearing assessments and fitting hearing aids.
 It is this detailed level of care that makes Alabama Hearing audiologists the most trusted hearing experts in North Alabama!